jonasvanderhaegen/magento2-module-minimum-order-amount-for-customergroups/README.md

 Magento’s native functionality for minimum order amount—when enabled—applies the same threshold to all customer groups universally.
 This means there’s no built-in way to allow different minimums for, say, wholesale vs. retail customers, or to exclude specific groups entirely.

-Administrators can specify exactly which customer groups should be subject to a minimum order amount, and what that minimum should be for each group.
+With this module administrators can specify exactly which customer groups should be subject to a minimum order amount, and what that minimum should be for each group.
 It reads from a configurable JSON structure (e.g., { "customer_group": "X", "active": Y }) so that each group can have a tailored threshold or no threshold at all.
 This makes the feature far more flexible and aligns it better with diverse pricing strategies.

 ## Features
 1. **Configurable Minimum Thresholds**